 How long does it take to ride the PEAK 2 PEAK Gondola?

-The gondola ride is 11 minutes long, making it 22 minutes if you want to go for a round-trip.
+The gondola ride is 11 minutes long, making it 22 minutes if you want to go for a round-trip (Note in 2018 round trips will be mandatory, as there is no download on Blackcomb Mountain).
 However (here’s the important part) it takes approximately 25 minutes upload to the PEAK 2 PEAK and 25 minutes to return to the Village.
 So we recommended you leave at least 2 hours, minimum for the sightseeing experience to give you time to upload, ride the PEAK 2 PEAK Gondola and return to the Village.

 If you plan on doing any of the other things included in your ticket (dining, hiking, viewing the gallery, riding the Peak Chair) or taking lots of photographs then give yourself more time.
 That way you can avoid scurrying to make your tee-time/dinner reservation/massage appointment.

 When is the last ride of the day?

 The PEAK 2 PEAK Gondola stops running overnight, and the times of the last ride vary during the season.
 As a general rule, uploading after 3 PM isn’t recommended as it means you will be hustling to catch the last ride of the day – or could miss out on the gondola ride altogether.

 Important Note for 2018: As there is no download on Blackcomb Mountain in 2018, you will need to plan your day to ensure you catch the PEAK 2 PEAK Gondola back to Whistler to connect with the Village or Creekside downloads.

 What exactly is there to see up there?